ls2716/CommunicationServer/README.md

 python setup_demo.py
 ```

 This will provide you with links to chat rooms with two separate endpoints.
+To access
+the list endpoints with a non-null api-key, you need to modify the headers in your
+browser.

 ## Usage - api-keys, rooms, endpoints